huangxe19/TurbineBladesDesign/README.md

 resources and also to make our algorithms and results reproducible, the project is limited to a maximum of 150 computer experiment runs.

+## The repository
 **Functions used in this project are in `functions.R`.
 Example of use can be found in `test_runs.rmd`.**
+**Note that running the simulator on window and macos systems will yield slightly different results.**